we-make-websites/wmw-coding-guidelines/css/README.md

 * When using padding to create a responsive banner always use `padding-block-end`
 * Also add a preceding comment explaining the ratio of the banner
-* `aspect-ratio` is still not supported in all the browsers that we [support](https://wemakewebsites.com/msa/supported)
+* We don't recommend using [`aspect-ratio`](#aspect-ratio) because in browsers that don't support it (generally relatively recent versions of Safari) it would break the layout

 ### RTL